attention-survey/Efficient_Attention_Survey/README.md

 3.  **Linear Attention with Forget and Select Gates**

-    📝 This table compares methods that utilize both forget gate and select gate. 👇
+    📝 This table compares methods that utilize both the forget gate and the select gate. 👇

     ![](./png_figs/table6.png)